matrix-org/matrix-spec-proposals/specification/modules/tags.rst

 Each tag has an associated JSON object with information about the tag, e.g how to order the rooms with a given tag.

-Ordering information is given under teh ``order`` key as a number between 0 and
+Ordering information is given under the ``order`` key as a number between 0 and
 1. The numbers are compared such that 0 is displayed first.
 Therefore a room with an ``order`` of ``0.2`` would be displayed before a room with an ``order`` of ``0.7``.
 If a room has a tag without an ``order`` key then it should appear